ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 ### Increment and Decrement

 The increment and decrement operations first appeared in the [programming language B](https://en.wikipedia.org/wiki/B_(programming_language)).
 Ken Thompson and Dennis Ritchie developed it in 1969 while working at Bell Labs.
-Dennis Ritchie later transferred these operations to his new language called C. Bash copied them from C.
+Dennis Ritchie moved these operations later to his new language called C. Bash copied them from C.

 First, let's consider the assignment operations.
-It helps to get the meaning of increment and decrement.
+It helps you to get how increment and decrement work.
 A regular assignment in arithmetic evaluation looks like this:
 {line-numbers: false, format: Bash}
 ```
 ((var = 5))
 ```

-This command assigns the integer 5 to the variable.
+This command assigns the number 5 to the `var` variable.

 Bash allows you to combine an assignment with arithmetic or bitwise operation.
-Here is an example of simultaneous addition and assignment:
+The following command does addition and assignment at the same time:
 {line-numbers: false, format: Bash}
 ```
 ((var += 5))